linkerlin/wire/README.md

 ## Install

 ```
-go get -v github.com/influx6/mnet/...
+go get -v github.com/wirekit/wire/...
 ```

 ## Design

 Mnet presents a flexible design in the approach of hpw structures are built.
-The `mnet.Client` is a special case which is shared among the differing protocols of `tcp`, `udp` and `websocket`.
-Each provides the `mnet.Client` struct with appropriate methods to allow the client perform the expected operations required.
+The `wire.Client` is a special case which is shared among the differing protocols of `tcp`, `udp` and `websocket`.
+Each provides the `wire.Client` struct with appropriate methods to allow the client perform the expected operations required.

 This approach allows a massive level of flexibility and easily lets us swap in like lego blocks methods to power the underline protocol operations.